solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### OIDC Support

 In many use cases, we need to restrict the access to our applications to authenticated users.
-In the following chapter we will secure our application using an OIDC Identity Provider.
+In this step, we will secure our application using an OIDC Identity Provider.

 Let's start by installing the open-source [Dex](https://landscape.cncf.io/selected=dex) IdP on our cluster: